November 2024 PTI protest: Government crackdown

-During midnight of November 26-27, the Government of Pakistan, Pakistan Police, Pakistan Army and Pakistan Rangers initiated a crackdown on the protests.
-The Pakistan Army was deployed under Article 245 with orders of shoot-on-sight for the protesters.
+During midnight of November 26-27, the Government of Pakistan, Pakistan Police, and Pakistan Rangers initiated a crackdown on the protests.
+The Punjab Rangers were deployed under Article 245 with orders of shoot-on-sight for the protesters.
 Heavy tear gas shelling was initially fired at protesters prior to reaching Islamabad.
 The Guardian reported that the government had been criticized for a “draconian response”.
 The government arrested 1,000 protesters.
 Prime Minister Shehbaz Sharif labelled the protesters as “bloodthirsty”, further saying that it is not a peaceful protest, it is "extremism".

-Official sources told The Guardian there had been 17 civilian deaths from army and paramilitary gunfire and hundreds more had been injured.
+Official sources told The Guardian there had been 17 civilian deaths from police and paramilitary gunfire and hundreds more had been injured.
 Doctors at hospitals in Islamabad said they had received multiple patients with gunshot wounds.
 The Guardian reported that they witnessed at least five patients with bullet wounds in one hospital, which was surrounded by police.
 A doctor in an emergency ward said he had treated more than 40 injured patients, several of whom had been shot.
 "At least seven have died and four are in critical condition in the hospital".
 Drop Site News stated that "harrowing images have already begun circulating on social media of bloodied corpses of PTI activists and protestors".

 The crackdown faced criticism by many, despite escalated censorship, videos of the crackdown surfaced, which includes bloody videos of protestors applying emergency care part of the claimed massacre.
 Arrest of 450 protestors has been claimed, whereas various figures of casualties have been quoted.
 The government has denied using live rounds.
 The protests were officially suspended by the party following the midnight crackdown.